tohkm22-del/Stellar-Systems/README.md

 | [Scatterer](https://github.com/LGhassen/Scatterer/releases) | Improves atmospheric scattering
 | [FireFly](https://github.com/M1rageDev/Firefly/releases) | Adds new re-entry flames
 |  [PlanetShine](https://github.com/PapaJoesSoup/ksp-planetshine/releases/tag/0.2.6.6) | Reflected glow off of planets or moons
 | [DistantObject](https://github.com/net-lisias-ksp/DistantObject/releases/tag/RELEASE%2F2.2.1.5) | Allows planets and craft to be viewable at a realistic distance

+> [!IMPORTANT]
+> ### AI Notice
+>No Generative AI was used in the making of Stellar Systems.
+The only AI used was Grammarly's proofreader.